US government sues to block largest supermarket merger in history | KRDO

 “This supermarket mega merger comes as American consumers have seen the cost of groceries rise steadily over the past few years.
 Kroger’s acquisition of Albertsons would lead to additional grocery price hikes for everyday goods, said Henry Liu, director of the FTC’s Bureau of Competition.

-To address antitrust concerns that the merger would stifle competition in local markets where their stores overlap, Kroger and Albertsons agreed to sell roughly 400 stores to C&S Wholesale Grocers, the owner of Piggly Wiggly and other brands, and C&S has also provisionally agreed to purchase more than 200 additional stores if the proposed deal received regulatory pusback.

-But unions, small grocers and a coalition of Democrats and Republicans on Capitol Hill strongly opposed the merger from the start.
-They contended the tie-up would harm competition and lead to higher prices and job losses.
+Unions, small grocers and a coalition of Democrats and Republicans on Capitol Hill, including Democrat Elizabeth Warren of Massachusetts and Republican Mike Lee of Utah, also strongly opposed the merger from the start.

 FTC Chair Khan skeptical of divestitures